nabilland/intel-img-classification/README.md

-# intel-img-classification
+# Intel Image Classification
-Intel Image Classification using Hybrid CNN &amp; VGG16
+This project focuses on image classification using the [Intel Image Dataset](https://www.kaggle.com/datasets/puneet6060/intel-image-classification).
+It leverages transfer learning with a pretrained VGG16 model, integrated into a Sequential architecture.
+The model extracts deep features from VGG16 and classifies images into different 6 scene categories.
+The goal is to utilize pretrained knowledge for efficient and accurate scene recognition.